fujiwara/cfft/README.md

 ### Diff function code

-`cfft diff` compares the function code with the code in the CloudFront Functions.
+`cfft diff` compares the function code with the code in the CloudFront Functions in the "DEVELOPMENT" stage.

 ```console
 $ cfft diff